 CURRENT ENFORCEMENT CAMPAIGN(S)

-Municipal police agencies and the Pennsylvania State Police are scheduled to participate in the enforcement campaign to reduce the number of Aggressive Driving (AD) related crashes, injuries, and deaths on roadways throughout Pennsylvania.
+This 3-week enforcement campaign is designed to reduce the number of Aggressive Driving (AD) related crashes, injuries and deaths on roadways throughout Pennsylvania.

-The focus for this 5-week enforcement campaign will be Distracted Driving, Speeding, and Work Zone Awareness.
+The focus for this enforcement campaign will be Move Over Law, School Bus, Speeding and Following Too Closely (tailgating).

-Participating Agencies should consider using Traffic Enforcement Zones, Saturation Patrols, Speed Enforcement Details and Multi-Jurisdictional Patrol strategies to identify and cite aggressive drivers.
+Participating Agencies should consider using Traffic Enforcement Zones, Saturation Patrols, Speed Enforcement Details, School Bus observation officers, and coordinated multi-jurisdictional activities to target aggressive driving violations and behavior.

 UPCOMING ENFORCEMENT CAMPAIGN(S)